-My book project applies insights from organizational sociology to trace whether and how rebel movements transform into successful political parties in the aftermath of civil war.
+My research applies insights from organizational sociology to trace whether and how rebel movements transform into successful political parties in the aftermath of civil war.
 I use a multi-method approach—combining statistical analysis on a novel dataset with process tracing in three cases: El Salvador, Mozambique, and Sierra Leone.
 I show that, much like corporations, organizational diversity facilitates resilience, adaptation, and transformation in rebel groups.

 My broader substantive interests lie at the intersection of international security, civil conflict, and democratization, which I study through an organizational lens.